SyncGM/external-text/lib/addons/multi-lang/README.md

 Installation
 -----------------------------------------------------------------------------
-Puts this script below Materials and above Main.
-It must also be below SES - External Text v3.0.0 or higher.
+Put this script below Materials and above Main.
+It must also be below SES - External Text v3.1.0 or higher.